 3. Cultivate a culture of safety by getting drivers on board

 Remember to be transparent about the use of dash cams with your drivers.
-You need every member of your fleet to agree to any program involving dash cams for it to be successful.
+You need every member of your team to agree to any fleet safety program involving dash cams for it to be successful.

 Just like with accident videos, you can more clearly demonstrate positive driving habits with video footage.
 Ask your veteran drivers to install dash cams first and get their opinions.
 Then ask them to share their experiences with fellow drivers who may not be as familiar with dash cams.